jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 value function.
 This representation is used to learn a policy that spans the latent space and captures diverse skills in the offline data ([16]).
-Few-shot adaptation to the downstream can be achieved by learning the task-dependent latent variable.
+Few-shot adaptation to the downstream can be achieved by learning the task-dependent information.

 Curiosity-driven objectives can be used to improve online data collection and online exploration for new tasks.
 Such objectives are